FavioVazquez/GettingAndCleaningDataCourseProject/README.md

 In this project, I created a run_analysis.R that answer some questions asked by the coursera course, but in summary this script will:

-* Downloads and unzips the appropriate data file into a working directory

 * Converts the raw data into R data frame objects

 * Merges the train and test data into a single files for analysis